allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 tags: [ tech, big data ]
 ---
 Today, we'll delve into methods for efficiently optimizing physical resources and fine-tuning the configuration of Google Cloud Platform (GCP) Dataflow pipelines to achieve substantial cost reductions.
-Optimization will be presented as a real-life scenario, which is performed in stages.
+Optimization will be presented as a real-life scenario, which will be performed in stages.

-Before we start, it's time to introduce several avenues through which the cost of Big Data pipelines can be significantly minimized.
+Before we start, it's time to introduce several avenues through which the cost of Big Data pipelines can be significantly reduced.
 These include:

-- Streamlining of our pipeline code, such as modifying physical plans within Spark.
+- Careful optimization of consumed physical resources, like choosing the appropriate VM types.
 - Enhancing the configuration of the data processing engine to maximize its efficiency.
-- Careful optimization of consumed physical resources, like choosing the appropriate VM types.
 - Strategically optimizing input and output datasets.
 Not all data may need processing or perhaps, altering their structure could reduce the processing time.
 - Refining storage strategies for input and output datasets.
 This is particularly beneficial if reading or writing speeds are sub-optimal and demand improvements.
+- Streamlining of our pipeline code and utilizing built-in optimization functionalities (for example broadcast joins and repartitioning in Apache Spark).

 During this article we will focus solely on optimizing physical resources and configuration options.

-## Data processing pipeline being optimized
+## About data pipeline being optimized

-Data pipeline, which is optimized throughout this article is written in Apache Beam using Python SDK.
-The goal of the pipeline is to join a couple of tables, apply some transformations and produce unified output table.
-Input tables are up to a couple of terabytes each.
+Data pipeline, which will serve us as an example throughout this article is written in Apache Beam using Python SDK.
+The goal of the pipeline is to join a couple of tables (most of them are in terabyte+ size), apply some transformations and produce unified output table.

-Overall processing cost of the full dataset was around 350$ per day.
-It gives roughly 10 500$ per month, and 126 000$ per year.
-It’s currently about 500 000 PLN per year given current currency exchange rates (1$ per ​​3.96 PLN).
+Overall processing cost of the full dataset is around 350 $ per day.
+It gives roughly 10 500 $ per month, and 126 000 $ per year.
+It’s currently about 500 000 PLN per year given current currency exchange rates (1 $ per 3.96 PLN).

-Note:
-Why we do not use Dataflow FlexRS?

-We will not test Dataflow Flexible Resource Scheduling (FlexRS) which could lower the processing price by combining preemptible and regular VMs, because the job will not start within a given timeframe.
-When you schedule a Dataflow FlexRS job you do not know the exact start time, the only one promise from FlexRS is that the job will start within 6 hours ([documentation notes from Google Cloud website](https://cloud.google.com/dataflow/docs/guides/flexrs)).

 ## Approach to cost-optimization